-While I am trying my hand creating sustainable garden in my little mini green garbles, as I like to call it.
+While I am trying my hand creating a sustainable garden in my little mini green garbles, as I like to call them.
 I have planned out my garden as to what I am GOING TO GROW.
 I live on .87 of an acre of land.
-Some of the land in on a small hill and some is on flat land.
+Some of the lands are on a small hill and some are on flat land.

 One of the most important things when gardening, besides location is soil.
 If you have bad soil you will have a bad crop!

 The soil we have on the property had more of a red clay soil not great for growing veggies although the grapes seem to love it!

 For a lot of gardeners running down to the local nursery or home and garden store to get a few bags of soil is a great and easy choice.
 With me living in a small rural town, did I mention we are surrounded by vineyards, it gives me some better options?

 Last year when we built our massive planter boxes.
 We got soil from a soil /recycling company.

 I know what your thinking.
 That is going to be expensive right.
 Not so fast.

 My planter boxes can hold about 1 1/2 cu yards of soil.
 Doesn’t sound like a lot right?
 Well here is the breakdown.